Paraná (state): Manufacturing Industry

-In Electronics industry, the turnover of industries in Brazil reached R $153.0 billion in 2019, about 3% of the national GDP.
+In the electronics industry, the turnover of industries in Brazil reached R $153.0 billion in 2019, about 3% of the national GDP.
 The number of employees in the sector was 234.5 thousand people.
 Exports were US$5.6 billion, and the country's imports were US$32.0 billion.
 Brazil, despite its efforts over the decades to get rid of the dependence on technology imports, has not yet managed to reach this level.
 Imports are concentrated in expensive components, such as processors, microcontrollers, memories, under-mounted magnetic disks, lasers, LED and LCD.
 Cables for telecommunication and electricity distribution, wires, optical fibers and connectors are manufactured in the country.
 Brazil has two large electro-electronic production hubs, located in the Metropolitan Region of Campinas, in the State of São Paulo, and in Free Economic Zone of Manaus, in the State of Amazonas.
 There are large internationally renowned technology companies, as well as part of the industries that participate in its supply chain.
 The country also has other smaller centers, and one of them is at Curitiba, capital of Paraná.
 The technological center of Curitiba has companies such as Siemens and Positivo Informatics.
 87 companies and 16,000 employees work at Tecnoparque, an area of 127,000 m^{2} created by state law in 2007.
 Tecnoparque can grow up to 400,000 m^{2} with up to four times the number of workers it has today, reaching 68 thousand people.

 In the household appliances industry, sales of whitegoods (refrigerators, air conditioners, etc.) were 12.9 million units in 2017.
 The sector had its peak sales in 2012, with 18.9 million units.
 The biggest-selling brands were Brastemp, Electrolux, Consul and Philips.
 Brastemp is originally from São Bernardo do Campo-SP.
 Consul is originally from Santa Catarina, having merged with Brastemp and today being part of the multinational Whirlpool Corporation.
 Another famous Brazilian brand was Prosdócimo, founded in Curitiba, which was sold to Electrolux.

 In the small appliances sector, Paraná has one of the famous companies: Britânia, originally from Curitiba.